bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 Work, measured in joules, represents energy transfer.
 Thus, when a force acts over a distance, energy is transferred, but this relationship only exists when there’s displacement.

-In other words, force can cause energy transfer, but force alone doesn’t directly equal energy without movement (work).
+Force can cause energy transfer, but force alone doesn’t directly equal energy without movement (work).

-You're right; the formula doesn’t explicitly mention "energy," but in physics, work (measured in joules) directly represents energy transfer.
+The formula doesn’t explicitly mention "energy," but in physics, work (measured in joules) directly represents energy transfer.
 When work is done, energy is either gained or lost by an object.

 Work = Energy Transfer:

 When a force moves an object, the work done on that object is equivalent to the energy transferred to it.
 So if a force does work on an object over a distance, the amount of work done is also the amount of energy that changes in the system.

-To make this clearer:

 \[
 \text{Work} = \text{Force} \times \text{Distance} \times \cos(\theta)